hakerdefo/pmss/README.md

 ### Required :

 - Scrot - Scrot is a minimalistic command line screen capturing application.
 [Scrot] is available in repositories of almost every linux distribution out there.
 Use your distribution's package manager to install Scrot.
 - xdotool - xdotool lets you simulate keyboard input and mouse activity. [xdotool] is available in repositories of almost every linux distribution.
 You can easily install it from your package manager.
+For **pmss-legacy** xdotool is not required.

 ### Optional :